Frank Edvard Sve

 Frank Edvard Sve (born 18 February 1968) is a Norwegian politician.

 He was elected representative to the Storting from the constituency of Møre og Romsdal for the period 2021–2025, for the Progress Party.

+Trained as industrial carpenter, he worked in the furniture industry in Stranda Municipality from 1986 to 1999.
+A member of the municipal council of Stranda Municipality from 1999 to 2011, he was also mayor of Stranda Municipality from 2002 to 2011.

 Sve has been member of the representative council of Norges Bank since 2014.